-Ragi Mudde is a traditional dish from the southern Indian state of Karnataka.
+Ragi Mudde recipe is a traditional dish from the southern Indian state of Karnataka.
 It is a nutritious and healthy dish made from finger millet flour (ragi flour) and water.

 To prepare ragi mudde, ragi flour is first roasted lightly to remove any moisture and to bring out the nutty flavor.
 The flour is then mixed with water and cooked on low heat, stirring continuously until it forms a thick, sticky dough-like consistency.
 The dough is then formed into small balls using wet hands and served with a spicy vegetable or meat-based gravy.